What is Political Science?: Course Fees 2026, Subjects, Top Colleges, Admissions

 Political Science Course Details: Highlights

 Political Science courses give an in-depth insight into how the government and political systems work.
-They help students analyze political behavior, explore political ideologies, international relations, and public policy.
-Interested candidates can see the following table highlighting key points of the Political Science courses offered in India:
+They help you analyze political behavior, explore political ideologies, international relations, and public policy.
+You can see the following table highlighting key points of the Political Science courses offered in India.

 UG: Class 12 from a recognized board.
 PG: A bachelor's degree in a relevant discipline.
 PhD: A master's degree in a relevant discipline. |